-Elsa started walking when she was 1 year old.
+Elsa started walking when she turned one.
 During the first year she was not moving around that much.
-In cold weather, covered in insulation, crawling was as challenge in itself and we found her happy to mostly sit and explore things.
+In cold weather, covered in insulation, crawling was a challenge in itself and we found her happy to mostly sit and explore things.
 We’ve spent days discovering leafs, small bugs, birds, looking at clouds, animals, roots and stones.
 Things I haven’t looked at with a deep interest as a grown-up, but with Elsa I rediscovered a lot of things and I’ve seen things I wouldn’t have seen in the same way without her.
 There are times when Elsa laughed at waves in the ocean, followed a bird until it disappeared behind a hill or a house and then looked at me for answers.
-For us, the key has been to have multiple choices and not a hundred must-do’s during the trip.
+For us, the key has been to have multiple choices and not a hundred must-dos during the trip.
 During the first year I think we had our best adventures when we walked less, took a lot of breaks and found happiness in small things, being in the moment without needing or longing for anything more.

-When my friend came over preparing before our winter adventure in 2019 we included Elsa.
+When my friend came over to prepare for our upcoming winter adventure in 2019 we included Elsa.
 We packed our sled with her in or on it, we checked the map and planned our route.
 While she played Godzilla in the northern part we planned the southern part, we talked about food and snow conditions.
 Sure it takes more time this way but Emelie and I also decided to have a child and we want to include her in our daily life.
 I think this is important for future interests and to be one in the group.
 To feel safe and included.
 Same as for us adults!

 She is a master of being in one place; the present, and I learn from her.

-“If she has been in a baby carrier for one hour or two she wouldn’t be satisfied with just a 10 min break no matter the weather. “
+“If she has been in a baby carrier for one hour or two she wouldn’t be satisfied with just a 10 min break no matter the weather.”

 “Elsa dropped her gloves a lot so we decided to get attachments so they were easy to put back on.
 When you’ve backtracked a couple of times you know what I mean!”